HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 10. The Coordination Platform updates the status of the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) and each associated [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) `Task.businessStatus` to `closed`.

+11. In the event that a new set of GFEs are required (for example when a sufficient amount of time has passed to warrant a refreshed estimate or where slight modifications to the services or products from a previously completed estimate was required) the Coordination Requester may create a new set of Tasks that is noted to succeed this previous completed set.
+This can be done by adding the GFE Related Task extension to one or more of the new Tasks that references the appropriate previous Tasks and a code of previous.
+(This may aid GFE Contributors in developing a new GFE Bundle as well as record keeping).
+Note: This is a replacement of the Task not the GFE or GFE Bundles.

 #### Examples